 What’s more, we can easily connect various notification hooks to such an alert to be notified using our preferred software:

 But keep in mind – use the log levels wisely.
 Giving a CRITICAL log level to a WARN level log event will result in an alert and notifications to people who are on call.
 If the situation was not close to being critical soon your alerts will start being ignored, which is just a step away from ignoring real CRITICAL situations and having the system in a non-working state for hours.

-How Do Log Levels Work?
+How Do Log Levels Work

 When combined with a logging framework you can easily limit the information that is written to the log destination of your choice.
 When setting the log level that you are interested in your logging framework you effectively limit all less important log levels to be ignored.
 So if you set your logging framework to have the root logging level to WARN you will only get log events with WARN, ERROR, and FATAL levels:

-When combined with a log analysis solution your log level can play an information role, but also work as a filter effectively limiting the information that you are looking for:
+When combined with a log analysis solution your log level can play an information role but also work as a filter effectively limiting the information that you are looking for:

 Choosing the right log level when developing an application is crucial.
 It may not be visible while coding, but for sure it will be beneficial for everyone who uses logs when looking for issues, troubleshooting, creating alerts, or just looking into them regularly.
 The ease of filtering, alerting, and finding the right information easily is extremely important when dealing with a growing volume of log messages that nowadays systems produce.
-Although products like Sematext Cloud Logs help you deal with that, we also need to think about what we ship to them.
+Although products like Sematext Logs help you deal with that, we also need to think about what we ship to them.
 As they say – garbage in, garbage out.
-Keep that in mind and make your logs useful.
+Keep that in mind and make your logs useful for efficient log management.
 As we have just discussed, one of the key steps to that is using proper log levels – good luck!

 If you’re working with Java applications, you can learn about the logging levels available from our beginner’s guides: